SilverHalf/mount-balrior/decima/fast-guide.md

 - It is <b>extremely important</b> to not CC the [add] in this phase.

 #### 50% - 40%
-- Played identically to 80% - 70%
+- Played identically to 80% - 70%.

 #### 40% Transition
 - Save your DPS and CC skills once Decima hits 40%.
 - Follow the boss when it jumps.
 Dodge any [Spreads].
 - Use all your CC on the boss.
-- Use your personal healing skill to offset the big damage attack when it starts.
+- Use your personal healing skills to offset the big damage attack when it starts.

 </div>
 </details>